-Coronavirus: Everyone returning to NZ from overseas to self-isolate
+Coronavirus: Everyone travelling to NZ from overseas to self-isolate

 She said the measures - in effect as of midnight Sunday - include New Zealanders.

 The restrictions will be reviewed in 16 days and there will be more advice for self-isolation next week.
+There were already clear guidelines for employers on sick pay and working-from-home advice.

 It will be the strictest border restriction rules in the world, Arden said.